Azure-Samples/ms-identity-javascript-angular-tutorial/1-Authentication/1-sign-in/README-incremental.md

 - follow the steps below for manually register your apps
 - or use PowerShell scripts that:
-  - **automatically** creates the Azure AD applications and related objects (passwords, permissions, dependencies) for you.
+  - **automatically** creates the Microsoft Entra applications and related objects (passwords, permissions, dependencies) for you.
   - modify the projects' configuration files.

 <details>